 Skill titles will be renamed in a patch to be issued next week.

 EA's Steve Wordsmith, issued the following statement:

-this, but after all the negative attention about this game, EA pretty much forced us to make the words more kid friendly.
+like this, but after all the negative attention about this game, EA pretty much forced us to make the words more kid friendly.
 I'm baffled.
 I spent some quality time coming up with words that fit the action on screen.
-How can people associate words like topless,
+How can people associate

 The one that annoys me the most is gag reflex.
 You must have a really sick mind to think gag reflex is sexual.
 Ever take a bite of food to big and start choking?
 Ever throw up before?
 You can thank your gag reflex for that.

 Honestly, to even think that any of these things have a sexual nature, you got to have a really dirty mind to begin with.
 Sadly it looks like people who won't even play this game have the dirtiest minds, and EA has forced us to change the names

 into something more kid friendly.